All of our captains are Coast Guard certified.

 Captain Brian Raikes has 10+ years of worldwide yacht delivery and instruction experience.
 After retiring from his career as an airline pilot his lifelong passion for boating and the sea has developed into a second career as a yacht captain.
 With years of professional aviation training and experience in navigation and meteorology the transition to yachts was seamless.

-Captain Brian’s first priority is always safety.
-Which shows up in his careful pre-departure planning and attention to detail.
-Followed secondly by camaraderie and fun the real reason we all get into boating in the first place.
+Captain Brian’s first priority is always safety, which shows up in his careful pre-departure planning and attention to detail, followed secondly by camaraderie and fun, the real reason we all get into boating in the first place.
+Captain Brian lives in Tacoma, WA.

 Captain John Price